edhzsz/MLUND/projects/smartcab/Report.md

  This value depends on the distance to the target.
 As the agent only knows what is the next step in the planned route and does not know the position of the final destination, it does not know how far it is or how to get faster.
 So knowing how much time is left is basically useless.

 I decided to test different agents using different combinations of the inputs as part of the state.
-The follwoing agents, with the specified state rules, were executed and its results recorded.
+The following agents, with the specified state rules, were executed and its results recorded.

 ### Only input without waypoint or deadline